If you read our 2020 Annual Report, which we released earlier this year, you know that women and youth empowerment is a priority for PUTTRU.

 1. Empower Women, Energize the World

-- Is there more that can be done to support female entrepreneurs?
+- Can we do more to support female entrepreneurs?

-- What are the challenges with regards to financing, and how can these be addressed?
+- What are the challenges with regards to financing, and how can we address them?

 Our summarized message

-According to a study by Boston Consulting Group: early-stage businesses owned by women are more likely to get less from investors (an average of $1million less), compared to their male counterparts, after being pitched to investors.
-And the educational levels of the entrepreneurs and the quality of their pitches were ruled out as factors behind this, leaving only gender as the most important variable.
+According to a study by Boston Consulting Group: early-stage businesses owned by women are more likely to get less from investors (an average of $1million less), compared to their male counterparts.
+This is after the founders pitched to investors.
+The educational levels of the entrepreneurs and the quality of their pitches were ruled out as factors behind this.
+Therefore, leaving only gender as the most important variable.

 - Increasing awareness of this sort of unconscious bias – that is the Affinity Bias – could help investors and financiers to be mindful of this tendency and put in place structures to address them.